freeverseio/LAOS-roadmap/README.md

 The following are the 3 main deliverables of Milestone 3.

 ### Deliverable 1:
-We will extend the XC-20 transfers with XCMv3 primitives to control Living Assets from sibling parachains.
+We will extend the XC-20 transfers with XCMv3 primitives to control LAOS Assets from sibling parachains.

-- [ownChain] remote transfer of Living Assets
+- [ownChain] remote transfer of LAOS Assets

 ### Deliverable 2:
-- [frontend] creation of Living Assets marketplace based on [substrate frontend template](https://github.com/substrate-developer-hub/substrate-front-end-template)
+- [frontend] creation of LAOS Assets marketplace based on [substrate frontend template](https://github.com/substrate-developer-hub/substrate-front-end-template)
 - [ownChain] staking enabled
 - code audit